NUKnightLab/StoryMapJS/README.md

+For getting started with development: This README is a work in progress.
+Please see QUICKSTART.md for the current development onboarding process.

 # StoryMapJS: Maps that tell stories.

 [StoryMapJS](http://storymap.knightlab.com) is a simple tool to help you tell stories with maps.
 If you're not a programmer, you don't need to spend much time on the GitHub page—instead, go [StoryMapJS](http://storymap.knightlab.com)